radius-project/website/content/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Cloud-native applications<br />are more than just Kubernetes" image : "images/app-blocks.gif"
+  title : "Developer and Operator Collaboration " image : "images/app-blocks.gif"
-  content : "Kubernetes is great, but cloud-native applications are so much more.<br />You deserve a platform that can describe, deploy, and manage your entire app."
+  content : "Radius is a cloud-native application platform that enables developers and the operators / platform engineers that support them to collaborate on delivering and managing cloud-native applications that follow corporate best practices for cost, operations and security, by default."
   button:
     enable : false
     label : "Learn More"